-The mission of the Roman J. Witt Residency Program is to support the production of new interdisciplinary work with assistance from the School of Art & Design community.
-The program awards up to two residencies per academic year for a visiting artist/designer to work at the school to develop a new work in collaboration with students and faculty.
-The intersection with the School may include workshops, critiques, and lectures.
+The mission of the Roman J. Witt Residency Program is to support the production of new work with assistance from the Stamps School community.
+The program awards one residency per academic year for a visiting artist/designer to work at the school to develop a new work in collaboration with students and faculty.
 A centerpiece of the residency is the open studio, a centrally located studio space that is part of the school’s main gallery where the resident carries out work in a public domain.
+This public visibility of the artist/designer’s process is intended as a teaching tool for the school as a whole.
 The residency is expected to culminate in the realization of the proposed work, as well as a presentation that summarizes the process and work accomplished.

 For the past seven years, artist/photographer Jennifer Karady has worked with American veterans returning from the wars in Iraq and Afghanistan to create staged narrative photographs that depict their individual stories and reveal their difficulties in adjusting to civilian life.
 After extensive interviews and a lengthy planning process, Karady collaborates with the veteran to restage a chosen moment or memory from war within the safe space of their everyday environment, often surrounded by family, friends and home.